KangneoungLee/kangneounglee.github.io/_pages/about.md

 I'm a Ph.D Candidate in the Mechanical Engineering Department at Texas A&M University.

 My research interests are
-- Semantic segmentation for terrain treversability
-- Interpretability of machine learning technique
+- Interpretability of machine learning
-- Object detection, classification : deep learning, interpretable model
+- Generative Adversarial Network (GAN)
 - Task allocation/coordination for multi-robot system
 - SLAM and state estimation